deathmond1987/linux-busybox-image/README.md

     qemu-system-x86_64 -drive format=raw,file=./boot.hdd
     vncviewer 127.0.0.1:5900
 ```
-and now you ingenerated system
+and now you in generated system